Vedant527/Graph-Algos/README.md

 - Representation of unweighted graphs using an adjacency list.
 - Breadth-First Search (BFS) algorithm for unweighted graphs.
+- Depth-First Search (DFS) algorithm for unweighted graphs.

 ## Weighted Graphs

 - Representation of weighted graphs using an adjacency matrix.
-- Breadth-First Search (BFS) algorithm for weighted graphs.
+- Depth-First Search (DFS) algorithm for weighted graphs.

 ## How to Use